I was born and raised in the suburbs of Chicago, Illinois where from an early age I became

 a traumatic brain injury in a car accident, my passion for art came to a halt for a few years

-I was foreshadowing my finding the wondrous world of mosaic art.
-I began by assembling
+realizing I was foreshadowing my finding the wondrous world of mosaic art.
+I began by

-children's jigsaw puzzles and as my brain re-learned old tricks, I gradually built up to
+assembling children's jigsaw puzzles and as my brain re-learned old tricks, I gradually

-tiles and practicing the French form of mosaics called "pique assiette".
-To this day it remains
+into tiles and practicing the French form of mosaics called "pique assiette".
+To this day

 My love of texture led me to begin creating fine art panels that were laden with chunky smalti